 Modified chucks for front mounting

-As I told before, I'm keeping these chucks for use on a mill, with rotary table, indexing table...
-For mounting a chuck for such work a front mounting chuck makes all the work a lot easier.
+As I'm keeping these chucks for use on a mill, with a rotary table or indexing table, for mounting a chuck for such work a front mounting chuck makes all the work a lot easier.
 And makes it usable on a lathe with a larger spindle flange.